Rituals (Watchhouse album)

 Rituals is the eighth studio album by the American folk duo Watchhouse.
 It was released on May 30, 2025, by Tiptoe Tiger Music and Thirty Tigers.
 It was preceded by the release of the lead single "All Around You", on February 25, 2025, and the second single, the album's title track, on March 28, 2025.

 Critical reception

 In Andrew Guiden's review of Rituals for American Highways, he wrote that the album "serves as another example of [Watchhouse]'s ability to create simple beauty."
+The album was ranked twenty-first on Rolling Stone Magazine's 25 Best Country and Americana Albums of the year.